sbcshop/Lo-Fi_Software/README.md

   |TXD | L_RX | UART Connection |
   |RXD | L_TX | UART Connection |

+  For Demo one we are using CH340 USB to TTL converter available [here](https://shop.sb-components.co.uk/products/usb-ttl?variant=40312245059667).

   **Note:** Do cross connection of UART pins if module won't respond, some TTL converter follow opposite lines at TXD and RXD positions.

 - Once the LoRa Module and USB-TTL converter are connected, attach the converter to the USB port of the computer or laptop and check your COM Port in device manager.